MAteRialMOdelingToolbox/Marmot/doc/DOCUMENTATION.md

 ## Implementation

-The implementation can be found in \ref LinearElastic
+The implementation can be found in \ref Marmot::Materials::LinearElastic

 ## Theory